SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/d-levels.md

 ## constituents

-⟮＿A level＿⟯ consists of ⟮＿a segmental emic system＿⟯, ⟮＿a suprasegmental emic system＿⟯ and ⟮＿the segmental-suprasegmental interface＿⟯.
+⟮＿A level＿⟯ consists of ⟮＿a segmental emic system＿⟯, ⟮＿a suprasegmental system＿⟯ and ⟮＿the segmental-suprasegmental interface＿⟯.
-»⟮The segmental emic system⟯« ⟮deals with smaller units⟯ than »⟮the suprasegmental emic system⟯«.
+»⟮The segmental emic system⟯« ⟮deals with smaller units⟯ than »⟮the suprasegmental system⟯«.